Florida Residency: Guide for Digital Nomads

 "Domicile" and "residency" might seem like synonyms, but in the legal and financial world, they're as different as night and day.

-Knowing this difference isn't trivial for a digital nomad; it's crucial.
+Knowing the difference isn't trivial for a digital nomad;: it's crucial.
 It can shape your bank balance, legal status, and tax obligations.

 Domicile vs. Residency: distinguishing the two

 Domicile is your legal anchor, the core around which your legal existence revolves.
-It's a long-term commitment that establishes a formal bond between you and a specific jurisdiction.
+It's a long-term commitment to a specific locale that establishes a formal bond between you and that particular jurisdiction.

 Florida domicile vs. Tax residency